 Marjorie Russell Clothing and Textile Research Center

 The Nevada State Museum has a separate facility dedicated to storing and preserving historic costume and textile collections.
-The Marjorie Russell Clothing and Textile Research Center includes The Marilyn J. Horn fashion library and large collection area, which includes nineteenth, twentieth century and twenty first century garments, quilts, flags, and accessories.
-The collections are used in exhibitions at the Nevada State Museum, the Nevada Historical Society and the Nevada State Railroad Museum.
+The Marjorie Russell Clothing and Textile Research Center includes the Marilyn J. Horn fashion library and a large collection area of 19th, 20th, and 21st-century garments, quilts, flags, and accessories.
+The collections are used in exhibitions at the Nevada State Museum, the Nevada Historical Society, and the Nevada State Railroad Museum.

 The Nevada State Museum’s Marjorie Russell Clothing and Textile Center is curated by Jan Loverin.
 She assists the public in identifying and dating historic costumes, as well as with preservation and display problems and techniques.
 Staff also provides historic costume programming on various aspects of fashion history.

 The Center is named after Marjorie Ann Guild Russell, a former Nevada First Lady and longtime Board of Trustee member.
 The Marilyn J. Horn Library is named after University of Nevada-Reno professor Dr. Marilyn Horn Bohmont, whose work and endowment provided digital cataloging for our collections.